Go-Maun/Keegan-Lawrance-User-Documentation/docs/Installing-CLion.md

 {: .no_toc }
 Redirect to the [JetBrains CLion homepage by clicking here](https://www.jetbrains.com/clion/).
 <br/><br/>
-Click on the download button displayed on the top right to go to the download page.
+Click on the ``Download`` button displayed on the top right to go to the download page.

 ![CLion HomePage](https://cdn.discordapp.com/attachments/498622698050813962/695025139766525952/unknown.png "HomePage")